Many well-educated doctors told me that my thyroid condition was “incurable” but, I healed it using natural methods

 The second agent (I forgot her name!) asked to see the first three chapters of my manuscript.
 She called a few days later, and said she LOVED those chapters!
 She couldn’t put it down, and wanted to see the rest of it ASAP!

 After a few weeks of radio silence, I called directly and asked if she enjoyed reading my manuscript.

-She said, “Well the first few chapters were great.
+She said, “Well…the first few chapters were great.
 Your story is compelling and moving.
-The experience with your mother’s breast cancer, and then improving your own diet when you were diagnosed with thyroid disease, and taking out animal foods, and how that helped change your health was inspiring!
-But, in chapter 5 you wrote about adding animal foods back into your diet and that just didn’t work for me.
+The experience with your mother’s breast cancer, and then improving your own diet when you were diagnosed with thyroid disease, and taking out animal-based foods, and how that helped change your health was inspiring!
+But, in chapter 5 you wrote about adding animal-based foods back into your diet and that just didn’t work for me.
 If you could rewrite chapter 5 and just talk about the benefits of eating more vegetables, and not add meat back in, I would gladly take this project on.”

 The third agent, Rita Rosenkranz, also wanted to see a copy of my book.
 Two weeks after I sent my manuscript, I received a phone call from her.
-She told me she wanted to call me personally to let me how much she enjoyed my work.
+She told me she wanted to call me personally to let me that she enjoyed my work.
 She said she loved my story.
 It was a page-turner, and it inspired her to take action on her own health.